algobulls/pyalgotrading/docs/strategies/options_bear_call_ladder.md

 - Traders implementing the bear call ladder strategy should carefully consider factors such as the strike prices, premium costs, and expiration date to assess their risk-reward profile.
 It's important to note that options trading involves risks, and traders should have a thorough understanding of the strategy and associated risks before employing it in the stock market.

 - Please be aware that options trading can be complex and involves significant risks.
-It's always recommended to consult with a qualified financial advisor or broker before engaging in options trading activities.
+It is always recommended to consult with a qualified financial advisor or broker before engaging in options trading activities.

 ### Parameters